MichalDoman/VariousTextGenerator/README.md

 Type 2 for: Power Metal lyrics [EN]
 ```

 Once the topic is chosen, you can continuously generate sentences by clicking enter.
 To go back to the topic selection screen, before clicking enter type in anything.
-Here is the example of an outcome:
+Here is an example of an outcome:

 ```
 Choose a topic: